mbeddr/mps-platform-docs/src/doc/docs/patterns/ui_patterns.md

 # UI Patterns and Anti Patterns

-Go through your editors and check the following list.
+Go through your editors and check the following list, which contains common patterns in MPS.
+Not all of them are good patterns and should therefore be avoided.

 !!! hint "Texts are readable."
     The contrast ratio between the background and foreground text colors should be at least 4.5:1 ([article](https://www.majesticsignstudio.com/blog/best-color-combinations-for-readability/)).